Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

 **1.2 - Enable the cache**

-The previous part basically covers this.
+The :ref:`previous part <module2 define cache>` basically covers this.
 The caching is actually enabled through the ``proxy_cache`` directive which makes responses from a given context actually cached.

 |